wwq5-code/TEMU/README.md

 In this table, we can achieve these metric values by running corresponding python files.

-1. To run the TEMU on MNIST, we can run
+1. To run the EMU on MNIST, we can run
 ```
 python /MUV_Reconstruciton/On_MNIST/Our_method/MUV_on_MNIST_unl_multi.py
 ```

-2. To run the TEMU on CIFAR10, we can run
+2. To run the EMU on CIFAR10, we can run

 ```
 python /MUV_Reconstruciton/On_CIFAR10/Our_method/MUV_on_CIFAR10_unl_multi.py
 ```

-3. To run the TEMU on CelebA, we can run
+3. To run the EMU on CelebA, we can run

 ```
 python /MUV_Reconstruciton/On_CelebA/Our_method/MUV_on_CelebA_unl_multi.py